foreverkd/Hackerrank/README.md

 # Hackerrank
-Hello.
-This is managed by sekar and cloned by chicka.
+This is an implementation of the hacker rank problems.